The Flagship Program

 ENGL 321: Writing in the Technical Professions OR

 Wellness: 2 credits total

 Students should consult the current general education requirements for specific courses in the NDSU Bulletin.

-A grade of C or better is required in Computer Science (CSCI) courses used toward the major.
+A grade of C or better is required in all Computer Science (CSCI) courses used toward the major.
 All core Computer Science courses must be taken at NDSU or transferred in when the student enters NDSU as a transfer student.
 Actual student schedules for each semester will vary depending on start year, education goals, applicable transfer credit, and course availability.
 Students are strongly encouraged to work with their academic advisor on a regular basis to review degree progress and customize an individual plan of study.

 Note: if you consult the General Education Requirements, or the College requirements for a B.S. as described in the NDSU Bulletin, you may see requirements that appear to be slightly different from those described above, as well as other categories of requirements, such as Quantitative Reasoning and Science & Technology.
 However, if you satisfy the requirements described above, you should have any of these other requirements satisfied automatically.